 Cooper seems to think he might be that white man.
 A stiff-lipped story that confronts our country’s most foundational problems with the gravity of someone who thinks he can actually solve them, “Hostiles” has no intention of reinventing the wagon wheel.
 Like all of the director’s previous work, it’s less interested in saying something new than it is in reiterating something old, only this time in a much deeper voice.
 Based on a manuscript by the late Donald Stewart (“The Hunt for the Red October”), this is a proudly traditional oater that travels down old trails with new sadism, as though the Western genre only died off because the movies weren’t cruel enough.

 After announcing itself as a meditation on how the American soul has been forged by violence, the film begins in earnest when Joseph is tasked with releasing his most infamous prisoner — the cancerous Cheyenne war chief, Yellow Hawk (Wes Studi) — and escorting the man back to the Valley of the Bears, so that he can be buried in his birthplace.
-A famous war hero who’s supposedly collected more scalps than Sitting Bird, Joseph has been fighting the Cheyenne for his entire adult life, and his experiences on the battlefield have metastasized into blind hatred.
+A famous war hero who’s supposedly collected more scalps than Sitting Bull, Joseph has been fighting the Cheyenne for his entire adult life, and his experiences on the battlefield have metastasized into blind hatred.
 “I know who you are,” he grimaces upon releasing Yellow Hawk from his cell.
 But the truth is that Joseph doesn’t have the slightest idea.
 Needless to say, the 1,000-mile trek is going to be quite the learning experience for the captain.

 Fortunately, Joseph and Yellow Hawk won’t be going it alone.
 The former is accompanied by a handpicked squad of soldiers (their ranks including Jesse Plemons and young “Call Me by Your Name” breakout Timothée Chalamet), the latter has his daughter (“The New World” star Q’orianka Kilcher, reuniting with Bale after all these years) and her family.
 But the fun doesn’t really begin until their second day on the road, when the group comes upon the burned-out husk of the house where Rosalee once lived.
 She’s shivering, still clutching her baby’s limp body.
 Joseph makes the executive decision to escort this broken woman to safety, the cowboy displaying a degree of compassion that almost renders him unrecognizable.